matteofilia/tessera/DEV_LOG.md

 It turns out that balancing an AST tree is harder than it seems.
 Also, the code is completely broken.
 It turns out that building a programming language is harder than it looks!
 Anyway, not sure what the path moving forwards looks like.

 I should get a new book in a couple days or so.
 Hopefully I will be able to learn more about building an interpreter.

+Yes, progress is slow.
+That being said, we are in fact making progress.